Ardhanareeswara’s Radiant Unity: Manickavasagar’s Vision of Shiva–Shakti Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does temple iconography show about Ardhanareesvara?
+What does Ardhanareesvara temple iconography show?

-Ardhanareesvara resonates with Shaiva Siddhānta and Advaita Vedānta as a non-dual emblem.
-It presents Purusha and Prakriti as reflections rather than rivals, highlighting their complementarity.
+The article describes Ardhanareesvara as an emblem of non-duality that resonates across Shaiva Siddhānta and Advaita Vedānta.
+It presents Purusha and Prakriti, consciousness and creative power, as reflections rather than rivals.